farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex3_SharePoint_Permission_Alert.md

 	**Note:** Based on lab testing, the time for an email to be generated and received in Lynne's Inbox can range from a couple of minutes to an hour.

 8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
-This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and opens the **Site collection admin permissions** pane. <br/>
+This opens the **Microsoft 365 Defender** portal, displays the **Alerts** window, and opens the **Site collection admin permissions** pane for the alert activity that triggered the email notification to Lynne. <br/>

-	Scroll down through the **Site collection admin permissions** pane and review all the information.
+	Scroll down through the **Site collection admin permissions** pane and review all the information for this alert activity.
 When you are done, select **Close** to close the pane.

 9. Switch back to the LON-CL1.

-10. In your Edge browser, select the **Alert policy** tab that displays **Microsoft 365 Defender**.
-In the left-hand navigation pane, select **Incidents & alerts** to expand the group, and then select **Alerts**.
-The notification that was just created based on the **Site collection admin permissions** alert should appear in the list.

-11. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.
+10. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.